tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 The jaw clicked as it moved, and a hissing sound came out like a death rattle that sprayed maggots onto its hands.
 The dark eye holes that led into brain matter looked up at me again.

-“Sc-screw this!”
+“Fu-fuck this!”
 Jake stammered as he turned and ran into the woods.

 A buzz came from the phone speaker.